pvcraven/web-development-class/source/09_static/sphinx/sphinx.rst

     of the documents.
 Normally, this is "index", but if your "index" document is a custom template, you can also set this to another filename.
     > Name of your master document (without suffix) [index]:

-    Sphinx can also add configuration for epub output:
-    > Do you want to use the epub builder (y/n) [n]: y

-    Please indicate if you want to use one of the following Sphinx extensions:
+    Indicate which of the following Sphinx extensions should be enabled:
     > autodoc: automatically insert docstrings from modules (y/n) [n]:
     > doctest: automatically test code snippets in doctest blocks (y/n) [n]:
     > intersphinx: link between Sphinx documentation of different projects (y/n) [n]:
     > todo: write "todo" entries that can be shown or hidden on build (y/n) [n]:
     > coverage: checks for documentation coverage (y/n) [n]:
     > imgmath: include math, rendered as PNG or SVG images (y/n) [n]:
-    > mathjax: include math, rendered in the browser by MathJax (y/n) [n]: y
+    > mathjax: include math, rendered in the browser by MathJax (y/n) [n]:
     > ifconfig: conditional inclusion of content based on config values (y/n) [n]:
     > viewcode: include links to the source code of documented Python objects (y/n) [n]:
-    > githubpages: create .nojekyll file to publish the document on GitHub pages (y/n) [n]: y
+    > githubpages: create .nojekyll file to publish the document on GitHub pages (y/n) [n]:

     A Makefile and a Windows command file can be generated for you so that you only have to run e.g. `make html' instead of invoking sphinx-build